Yule Log (TV program): Legacy

 In December 2006, to commemorate the program's 40th anniversary, WPIX also aired A Log's Life—a documentary on the history of The Yule Log, narrated by WPIX news anchors Jim Watkins and Kaity Tong.
 In 2013, WPIX streamed The Yule Log on its website during Christmas Eve, in addition to televising it on Christmas Day.
 In recent years, Tribune's New Orleans ABC affiliate WGNO-TV (channel 26) has also aired the Yule Log on Christmas Day (the only time in which the station does not air most of its regular newscasts, as ABC airs NBA games on that day), in place of network news programs World News Now and America This Morning, and WGNO's local weekday morning newscast.

-In 2019, Tribune merged with Nexstar Media Group, and WPIX was sold to the E. W. Scripps Company to keep Nexstar under regulatory national reach limits for station owners.
-Despite the sale, WPIX, along with those stations now owned by Nexstar, continued to all carry the traditional Yule Log presentation without any changes in 2019.
-In 2020, Nexstar Media Group's partner company, Mission Broadcasting exercised its option to buy WPIX, through which Nexstar would assume operational responsibility for the station.
-The sale was approved by the FCC on December 1, 2020, and was completed on December 30, effectively reuniting the station with most of the former Tribune stations bought directly by Nexstar.
+In 2019, Tribune merged with Nexstar Media Group, and WPIX was sold to the E. W. Scripps Company to keep Nexstar under regulatory national coverage limits for station owners.
+(Tribune spun off a handful of other television stations to Scripps and Tegna for similar reasons as well as to resolve ownership conflicts with existing Nexstar stations in certain markets.)
+Despite the sale, WPIX, along with the Tribune stations acquired by Nexstar, continued to all carry the traditional Yule Log presentation without any changes in 2019.
+In 2020, Nexstar partner company Mission Broadcasting exercised its option to buy WPIX, through which Nexstar would assume operational responsibilities for the station; the sale was approved by the FCC on December 1, 2020, and was completed on December 30, effectively reuniting the station with most of the former Tribune stations bought directly by Nexstar.
 The Yule Log was again left intact under the new ownership.

 Digital media

-According to author Ron Feigenblatt, the WPIX-TV Yule Log inspired his similar digital medium demonstration on the then-young IBM Personal Computer, starting in 1985.
+According to author Ron Feigenblatt, the WPIX Yule Log presentation inspired his similar digital medium demonstration on the then-young IBM Personal Computer, starting in 1985.
 At that time, the PC's new Enhanced Graphics Adapter (EGA) finally allowed one to achieve limited, full-color, full-screen, pseudo-continuous, raster-graphics animation on a primitive consumer-grade personal computer, by flipping, during the frame-refresh interval, between four different (synthetic or pre-processed photographic) screen images pre-loaded into the display adapter memory, using a computer application program called PCMOVIE, written at IBM Research and distributed throughout IBM.